Cornrows Vs. Dutch Braids: What Is The Difference?

 Image: Shutterstock

-Dutch braids, also known as inverted French braids or inside-out braids, are stylish and practical hairdos characterized by three sections of hair braided intricately along the scalp.
+The Dutch braid hairstyle, also known as inverted French braids or inside-out braids, is stylish, practical, and characterized by three sections of hair braided intricately along the scalp.
 Unlike traditional braids, where sections cross over each other, Dutch braids involve weaving sections under one another, creating a raised, 3D effect.
 This technique results in a braid that appears to sit on top of the hair rather than blending in.
 Dutch braids are versatile and can be worn in various styles, from simple, sporty looks to elegant updos.
-They are favored for their ability to keep hair neat while also adding texture and interest to any hairstyle.
-Additionally, Dutch braids are popular among athletes and individuals with active lifestyles for their durability and ability to keep hair secure during physical activities.
+They are favored for the neat and textured look they create.
+The Dutch braid hairstyles can be worn in different variations such as Dutch braided crowns, Dutch braid ponytails, mohawk Dutch braid, double Dutch braids, and side Dutch braids.
+These styles look ethereal and add a Victorian charm to the overall look.
+These braids are popular among athletes and individuals with active lifestyles for their durability and ability to keep hair secure during physical activities.

 Isabel, a YouTuber, demonstrated how to achieve tight Dutch braids in the video.
 She said, “I love doing my hair like this, I do it all the time.”
 She also mentioned, “Whenever I do my hair like this, people will be like did you do that yourself and I’m like yeah it’s like the easiest thing.
 I do it all the time and it’s like so therapeutic for me (i).”